ekaanshkhosla/RAG_FAU_DS/README.md

 - Enhances overall student experience

 It also serves as a blueprint for extending RAG systems to other university departments or academic institutions.

-## License

-For academic and research use only.
-Contact the author for reuse permissions.

-## Author

-**Ekaansh Khosla**
-M.Sc.
-Data Science, FAU Erlangen-Nürnberg
-Email: ekaanshkhosla007@gmail.com